ckeditor/ckeditor5/docs/framework/guides/contributing/git-commit-message-convention.md

 should be checked and added if missing.

 As a reviewer, remember that the message will end up in the changelog and must be understandable in a broad context of the entire editor.
-It is not for you – it is for other developers.
+It is not for you &mdash; it is for other developers.

 When closing a PR remember to copy the source of the message to the textarea with the merge commit message: